 - Focusing on understanding the causes of IC/BPS and CP/CPPS, identifying “biomarkers” to help in diagnosis, and improving treatment options.

-NIDDK-supported studies over the past several years have helped to advance knowledge about the efficacy of surgical treatment of urinary incontinence, as well as provide new insights into non-surgical alternatives.
+In addition, NIDDK-supported studies over the past several years have helped to advance knowledge about the efficacy of surgical treatment of urinary incontinence and to provide new insights into non-surgical alternatives.

 The NIDDK’s National Urologic Disease Information Clearinghouse provides information about urologic disease to people with urologic disorders and to their families, health care professionals, and the public.
 The Clearinghouse provides online resources, publications, and answers inquiries by phone and email.